anthonymoon2/TomoPudgy/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.)

 ## Badge
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

+## Moving Forward
+### As we continue to improve TamaPudgy, we have exciting features and enhancements planned for future releases.
+Some of these include:
+    Meal Suggestions: Implementing meal recommendations tailored to user's dietary preferences and goals.

+    Diet Journal: A feature where users can track their meal and calorie history, view past logs, and monitor their progress over time.
+As this will improve the user's eating habits and make adjustments to improve their diet.